drfloob/_tree/README.md

 This library provides a tree model implementation and a pluggable tree behavior for your data.
 It does so while maintaining *zero* internal state, providing only immutable objects, and without altering your data or trampling on the global scope (by default).

+It is AMD (RequireJs), Node, and global-script compatible.

 ## Simple Usage Example